amwhalen/cyclopress/readme.txt

 Tags: cycling, graphs, sports, exercise, jpgraph, gd Requires at least: 2.5
 Tested up to: 2.7
-Stable tag: 1.3.5
+Stable tag: 1.3.6

 Track cycling stats from your bike's cyclocomputer and make pretty graphs.

 == Description ==

 CycloPress allows you to track your cycling statistics from a cyclocomputer with WordPress.
+You can even create a page in your blog to show your cycling stats and graphs.

 The GD library must be installed on your web server.
 After you activate CycloPress you can see what version of GD (if any) you have installed by checking the CycloPress Debug page.

-To display a 'cycling' page of statistics and graphs, you'll need to install a plugin to enable PHP in posts and pages.
-The CycloPress API contains functions that you can call to show graphs, text statistics, or other information about your rides.

 == Installation ==